 - 1. How many of the 15 characteristics of an ideal system are present in the system you are evaluating? - 2.
-Identify two characteristics that are not present at all, or barely present, in your system.
+Identify two characteristics that are not present at all, or barely present in your system.
 Discuss the implications that the lack of these characteristics has on the effectiveness of the system. - 3.
 Identify one characteristic that is clearly present in your system.
 Discuss the implications of the presence of this characteristic on the effectiveness of the system. - 4.
 Identify the characteristic in your system that is furthest from the ideal.
 What can be done to produce a better alignment between your system and the ideal?
 Who should be responsible for doing what so that your system becomes "ideal" regarding this characteristic?

-Characteristics Y /N Definition Comments Strategic congruence Individual goals are aligned with unit and organizational goals.
-Context congruence The system is congruent with norms based on the organization's culture.
-4 The system is congruent with norms based on the culture of the region and country where the organization is located.
-Thoroughness All employees are evaluated.
-All major job responsibilities are evaluated.
-Evaluations include performance spanning the entire review period.
-Feedback is provided on both positive and negative performance.
+Characteristics Y/N Definition 0, Comments Strategic congruence Individual goals organizational g are aligned with unit and oals.
+Context congruence The system is co ongruent with norms based ion's culture.
+The system is congruent with norms based on the culture of the region and country where the organization is located.
+Thoroughness All employees a re evaluated.
+All major job res ponsibilities are evaluated.
+Evaluations included the entire review ude performance spanning , period.
+2 Feedback is prov negative perform rided on both positive and nance.
+Practicality It is readily avail able for use.
+C It is easy to use. < It is not too expe ensive or time consuming.
+It is acceptable to decisions. o those who use it for Benefits of the s ystem outweigh the costs.
+Meaningful- ness valuations for each job ortant and relevant. , ns that are under the con- oyee are measured.
+Evaluations take and at appropria place at regular intervals te moments.
+System provides opment of evalu s for continuing skill devel- ators.
+Results are used tive decisions. for important administra-